zaksabeast/PokemonRNGGuides/guides/Omega Ruby and Alpha Sapphire/Egg RNG Without Masuda Method or Shiny Charm.md

 ---
-title: "Egg RNG Guide Without Masuda or Shiny Charm"
+title: 'Egg RNG Guide Without Masuda or Shiny Charm'
-description: "RNG your perfect Pokemon at the daycare"
+description: 'RNG your perfect Pokemon at the daycare'
-slug: "retail-oras-egg-no-mmsc"
+slug: 'retail-oras-egg-no-mmsc'
 ---

 ```